 There are currently 3.5 million Winnebago Industries shares held short by investors – that's known as Winnebago Industries's "short interest".
 This figure is 0.7% up from 3.5 million last month.

 There are a few different ways that this level of interest in shorting Winnebago Industries shares can be evaluated.

-Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against Winnebago Industries.
+A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Winnebago Industries.

 Find out more about how you can short Winnebago Industries stock.

 Dividend payout ratio: 9.05% of net profits